 Xiphiidae

 Swordfish – Large, robust anteriorly, and rounded in cross-section.
 The upper jaw forms a flattened, sword-like bill.
-First dorsal fin is short-based and widely separated from second dorsal fin.
-The caudal peduncle is deeply notched at the caudal-fin base and has strong lateral keels.
+First dorsal fin short-based and widely separated from second dorsal fin.
+Caudal peduncle deeply notched at the caudal-fin base with strong lateral keels.
 Pelvic fins absent (Kells and Carpenter 2011).

 Xiphias gladius – Swordfish